benlaug/labgen/README.md

 ## Instructions

 The program has been developed in standard C++ and is distributed under the [GPLv3](LICENSE) license.
-In order to compile it, you need a C++ compiler, a copy of the [Boost](http://www.boost.org) library, a copy of the [OpenCV 2](http://opencv.org) library (an OpenCV 3 support is in progress), and the [CMake](https://cmake.org) build automation tool.
+In order to compile it, you need a C++ compiler, a copy of the [Boost](http://www.boost.org) library, a copy of the [OpenCV](http://opencv.org) library, and the [CMake](https://cmake.org) build automation tool.
 On UNIX-like environments, the program can be compiled as follows, considering that your terminal is in the source code directory:

 ```
 $ cd build